How to Get Help with File Explorer in Windows 10

 From there in the Processes tab, look for the Windows File Explorer in the list of active applications, select it and then click on the "Restart" button that appears below and to the right.

-See advanced audio and video information
+See advanced audio and video information in the file explorer

 With the MediaTab add-on you can get detailed information of multimedia files by simply right clicking on them.
 You can know things like codec, bitrate, resolution, code options, metadata and more without having to open a separate application.

-Hide frequent folders from quick access
+Hide frequent folders from quick access in file explorer

-In Windows 10 a new feature was added to the Windows Explorer section called "Quick Access".
+In Windows 10 a new feature was added to the Windows file Explorer section called "Quick Access".
 Every time the system detects that you open a lot of certain folders, it automatically adds them to that list.
 This sometimes generates very long and somewhat annoying lists.
 It may be that one day I opened a folder a lot, but it does not mean that I want a direct access to it forever.

 Luckily, we can turn this off so that it looks more like the favorites that appeared in the browser in Windows 8.
 To do this we have to open the folder options of the browser: